kencochrane/docker-guidebook/docker-guidebook.rst

 -----------
 Installing from a package manager or from a binary is fine if you want to only install released versions.
 But if you want to be on the cutting edge and install some features that are either on a feature branch, or something that isn't released yet, you will need to compile from source.

-Compiling from source is a little more complicated because you will need to have GO 1.1 and all other dependences install on your system, but it isn't too bad.
+Compiling from source is a little more complicated because you will need to have GO 1.1 and all other dependences installed on your system, but it isn't too bad.

 Here is what you need to do to get it up and running on Ubuntu::